sp-soul/sp-soul.github.io/_posts/2020-07-22-how-dark-patterns-affect-mental-health.md

 {:.answer}

 The book is called “[Practical Web Inclusion & Accessibility](https://inclusive.guide/buy)".
 It’s written in a style like this and has a range of practical examples to help you along the way.
 If you’d like to learn more about it, or grab a copy, you can do so at [https://inclusive.guide](https://inclusive.guide).

+I've also recently started consulting with companies again in order to help them improve their approach to accessibility.
+If that sounds interesting to you, you can [learn more here](/get-advice).